DraxlerSosa/BudgetMateFixedCompleted/README.md

 - Personalised greeting using the user's display name.
 - Monthly spending total displayed in ZAR.
 - Visual goal indicator (progress bar) showing how the month's spending compares to the user's minimum and maximum budget goals.
-- Status label changes dynamically: ✅ On track → ⚠️ Approaching limit → 🚨 Budget exceeded.
+- Status label changes dynamically: ✅ On track → ⚠️ Approaching limit → 🚨 Budget exceeded → 📉 Below minimum.
 - XP progress bar and streak counter visible at a glance.

 ### ➕ Add Transaction (Bottom Sheet)